 Dr. Lefebvre was the recipient of the 2014 Phillip Kotler Social Marketing Distinguished Service Award and the William D. Novelli Award for Innovations in Social Marketing for his work on the 5 A Day for Better Health program.
 Craig is a Founding Board Member of the International Social Marketing Association, a Senior Fellow in the Society for New Communications Research and an elected member of the American Academy of Health Behavior.
 His past positions include Intervention Director of the Pawtucket Heart Health Program, Chief Technical Officer at Prospect Associates, Chief Scientist at the American Institutes for Research, and Chief Technical Officer at PSI.
 Dr. Lefebvre received his Ph.D. in Clinical Psychology from North Texas State University; served in post-doctoral positions in Behavioral Medicine at the University of Virginia and the University of Pittsburgh; and has held faculty appointments at the University of Virginia, Brown University, Johns Hopkins University, the University of Maryland, Queensland University of Technology and the George Washington University.

 DISCLAIMER: This is a personal Web site, produced on my own time and solely reflecting my personal opinions.
 Statements on this site do not represent the views or policies of my employer, past or present, or any other organization with which I may be affiliated.
 All content is copyrighted.

-Jazz and blues (with a little bit of everything else); great restaurants; tennis; stories about change; learning to play the guitar.
+Jazz and blues (with a little bit of everything else); great restaurants; stories about change; photography.